 There are two kinds of firewalls: digital and physical.
 Everybody uses digital firewalls, especially since they come with Windows.
 However, if you want extra safety, you may want to consider using another firewall.
 Here’s a site with some firewall reviews.
-If you are interested in getting a physical firewall for your home or office, here’s some reviews geared towards small business owners.

 The ideal anti-virus program will take care of any program or file that it deems harmful, while also remaining open to detecting new threats that it may not have come across yet.
 If you are unsure of what anti-virus is best for you, here are some choices.

 If the worst happens, you’re going to want to have the data from both your computer and your website backed up.
-Not only can you retrieve nformation to return your life to normal, but you can use a backup as a security measure.
+Not only can you retrieve information to return your life to normal, but you can use a backup as a security measure.
 By reverting to a previous save of your computer or site, you can effectively erase any viruses or spyware that make it through your security system.